-However, Mr Dalton said over the past seven years, from 2009 to 2016, Napier had the lowest rate increases of any territorial authority in the country.
+However, Mr Dalton said in the past seven years, from 2009 to 2016, Napier had the lowest rate increases of any territorial authority in the country.

-"I don't like people making political capital out of scaremongering," he said.
+"I don't like people making political capital out of scaremongering," the mayor said.

-Mr Dallimore said the low increase over that period reflected the era of Mr Dalton's predecessor - Barbara Arnott - who "ran things pretty tight".
+Mr Dallimore said the low increase during that period reflected the era of Mr Dalton's predecessor, Barbara Arnott, who "ran things pretty tight".